 *Some links in this post are affiliate links.
-This will not affect your buying experience at all, but A Plus Teaching Resources will receive a few pennies in compensation for referring your purchase.
+This will not affect your buying experience at all, but A Plus Teaching Resources will receive a small commission in compensation for referring your purchase.

 Step 1: Collect your pill boxes and decide how you are going to colour code your dice shaker.
 We decided to match the colour coding on the shaker to the colour of our dice.